This extra moist spice cake is perfectly spiced and coated in a silky brown butter cream cheese frosting.

 - The batter should be fairly thin.
 Pour it into the two cake pans, filling each about 2/3 full.

 - Bake for 35-40 minutes or until a toothpick in the center comes out clean.
 While the cake bakes, make the brown butter.

-- Add the brown butter to a saucepan over medium heat.
+- Add the butter to a saucepan over medium heat.
 Melt it down and continue to stir until it bubbles, foams, and turns a rich amber color (for more details on how to brown butter, click here).
 Pour the brown butter into a shallow glass dish and chill while the cakes bake.

 - Once the cakes have baked, allow them to cool in the pans for about 20 minutes.
 Then, flip out on to a cooling rack.
 If you plan on decorating the cake that same day, transfer the cakes to the refrigerator uncovered to chill completely before frosting.
 If you are decorating the next day, allow the cakes to cool completely at room temperature.
 Then wrap each layer in plastic wrap and chill overnight.